-The statistics for this report are obtained from the judicial records of the Office of Campus Safety and Security, the Office of Campus Life (Housing, Residence Life, and Student Conduct, the Office of Greek Affairs and reports from the Title IX Coordinator, with consultation and reports from the

-Buckhannon Police Department for the period of time, January 1 - December 31, 2018.
+The statistics for this report are obtained from the student conduct records of the Office of Campus Safety and Security, the Office of Campus Life (Housing, Residence Life, and Student Conduct, the Office of Greek Affairs and reports from the Title IX Coordinator, with consultation and reports from the Buckhannon Police Department for the period of time, January 1 - December 31, 2020.

-All policies and procedures are updated annually in July, the last update was July 2019.
-The statistics for the Annual Security Report (Crime Statistics Report) were last updated on August 1, 2019.
+All policies and procedures are updated annually in July, the last update was July 2021.
+The statistics for the Annual Security Report (Crime Statistics Report) were last updated on September 15, 2021.

-Complete policy statements related to the information contained herein are found in the 2019-2020 Student Handbook.
+Complete policy statements related to the information contained herein are found in the 2020-2021 Student Handbook.